serious-scribbler/MicroSetup/README.md

 gc.collect() # Use example.py to learn where to put this
 ```

-MicroSetup only requires a lot of memory (about 25-30KB) when it generates a new config file. **Reading an existing configuration only uses 4-6KB of RAM.**
+MicroSetup only requires a lot of memory (about 25-30KB) when it generates a new config file. **Reading an existing configuration only uses around 8KB of RAM.**

 ## How to install MicroSetup on the ESP8266